 Orchards and pumpkin patches in Nebraska

 - Pick apples at an orchard.
-Some of the closest apple orchards to Omaha are Ditmars Orchard in Council Bluffs, Iowa, and Trees, Shrubs and More in Bellevue, Neb.
+Some of the closest apple orchards to Omaha are Vala’s Pumpkin Patch & Apple Orchard in Gretna, Neb., and Trees, Shrubs and More in Bellevue, Neb.
 Other places to go include Martin’s Hillside Orchard near Ceresco, Neb., and Kimmel Orchard in Nebraska City.

 - While you’re at the orchards, you have to try some of their apple specialties.
-I love Ditmars’ fresh apple cider donuts.
-You might also like their fried apple pie there.
+I love Vala’s fresh apple cider donuts.
+You might also like one of their pies.
 Other items to try: Kimmel’s apple wine and Union Orchard’s caramel apple pie (both located in Nebraska City).

 - Head to the pumpkin patch.
-Some Nebraska and Iowa favorites include Vala’s Pumpkin Patch in Gretna, Neb. (shared by The Walking Tourists), where you can also try out this fun scavenger hunt; SkinnyBones Pumpkin Patch in Blair, Neb.; and Bellevue Berry Farm & Pumpkin Patch in Bellevue, Neb.
+Some Nebraska favorites include Vala’s Pumpkin Patch & Apple Orchard in Gretna, Neb.; SkinnyBones Pumpkin Patch in Blair, Neb.; and Bellevue Berry Farm & Pumpkin Patch in Bellevue, Neb.
 Read all about the 16 closest pumpkin patches to Omaha!

 - Navigate a corn maze.
 Corn mazes in eastern Nebraska include ones at Bellevue Berry Farm & Pumpkin Patch in Bellevue, Vala’s Pumpkin Patch in Elkhorn, Skinny Bones Pumpkin Patch in Blair, JK’s Pumpkin Patch in Lincoln, Harvest Moon in Oakland, Martin’s Hillside Orchard in Ceresco, Camp Fontanelle in Fontenelle, and Arbor Day Farm in Nebraska City.